geoffb/dreamer-mikeblair-info/README.md

 Unsurprisingly, the web has moved forward in the last twenty years and so I've made minor styling and layout changes in order to keep his site rendering as I believe he would have intended.

-This version of the website is statically hosted in AWS' S3.
-As such, I've added extra content, like `/error.html` to handle errors.
+This version of the website is statically hosted via GitHub Pages.
+As such, I've added extra content, like `/404.html` to handle errors.

 ## External Links